Forecasts about the number of applications

 - the political, financial and social situation in key countries of departure

-- Finland’s attractiveness as a place to live and study.
+- Finland’s labour market situation and attractiveness as a place to live and study.

+Anticipation of trends in work-based immigration is associated with significant factors of uncertainty.
 The change in the number of applications for residence permits depends mainly on economic developments.
 Despite economic fluctuations, the ageing population and skills shortages are creating a need for foreign workers in Finland.
-Therefore, the number of work-based residence permit applications is expected to remain at a high level.
+Therefore, the number of work-based residence permit applications is expected to grow again when the economic situation stabilises.

 The number of first work-based residence permit applications depends on factors including